Close Alert Banner

 Durham College Information Session and Online Tour

-Attend this one-and-a-half-hour session to learn about programs, application process and deadlines to transition to post-secondary studies.
+Attend this session to learn about programs, application process and deadlines to transition to post-secondary studies.

 Effective Communication